The Greenwood School (Putney, Vermont): Facilities

 Boarding students live in the Greenwood dormitory, which has twenty-four student rooms, four faculty apartments, and three common rooms.
 The dorm is designed to allow developmental grouping.
 The remainder of the resident teachers live in adjacent buildings.

 The academic center houses the school library and assembly room, the dining hall, a STEM center, and 12 classrooms.
 A long time partnership with the Yellow Barn Music School and Festival has added nine eco-friendly, cabin-like classroom spaces that Yellow Barn uses as rehearsal spaces during the summer and Greenwood uses as supplemental classrooms during the school year.

 The gym, which includes an outdoor skate park and climbing wall, is used for physical education and large gatherings.
 The campus also includes an expanded woodshop and pottery studio and an administrative building.

 Sports and recreation

-A gym teacher and four coaches head a variety of seasonal sports and outdoor activities, including interscholastic soccer, basketball, and baseball as well as intramural track, rock climbing, volleyball, bowling, archery, outdoor leadership, orienteering, cross-country skiing and downhill skiing.
+A gym teacher and four coaches head a variety of seasonal sports and outdoor activities, including interscholastic soccer, basketball, and baseball as well as intramural track, rock climbing, outdoor leadership, orienteering, cross-country skiing and downhill skiing.
 A network of trails that wind through the 100 acre campus are used for hiking, mountain biking, and cross-country skiing.
 A 2 acre pond is available for science classes, fishing, and boating; and the campus has an outdoor skate/bike park and dirt jump area.
 The winter sports program includes a weekend trip to Mount Snow for downhill skiing, snowboarding and terrain park.
 Outdoor activities are emphasized, the gym facility was originally intended to be a covered basketball court for use during rainy days.